Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: MINLP Formulation for PRS Approximation

 For any $n \ge 3$ planar lines not passing through the origin, the region $S$ bounded by these lines is defined as

-where $a_k,b_k \in \mathbb{R}$, $a_k^2+b_k^2 \ne 0$, and $n \ge 3$. $S$ is the intersection set of the inner sides of $n$ lines, and thus the origin $(0,0) \in S$ definitely.
-Also, $S$ is a convex set because the intersection set of finite convex sets is still convex.
-Since every inner side of an arbitrary line is a convex set and $S$ is the intersection set of $n$ inner sides, thus $S$ must be a convex set.
-However, $S$ may be not a bounded set (or the boundary of $S$ may be not enclosed).
-Even though bounded, the boundary of $S$ may be a polygon whose number of edges $ < n$, or even not a polygon but line segments or one point.
+where $a_k,b_k \in \mathbb{R}$, $a_k^2+b_k^2 \ne 0$, and $n \ge 3$.
+On the one hand, since $S$ is the intersection of $n$ inner sides, then $S$ is a convex set and the origin $(0,0) \in S$; On the other hand, the region $S$ may be not a bounded set (In other words, the boundary of $S$ may be not enclosing).
+Even though bounded, the boundary of $S$ may be a polygon with the number of edges less than $n$, or even not a polygon but an object consisting of line segments or a point only.

-What we are concerned with is: for which $n \ge 3$ lines, the boundary of the region $S$ generated by these lines is an enclosed $n$-sided convex polygon with the origin inside?

-Before answering the question, let's first introduce rigorous definitions of several important concepts created by us independently.

-\begin{definition}[Digraph Enclosed] Consider a digraph $S_g$ which is a finite sequence of planar points such that any ordered pair of consecutive points in the sequence is a straight directed edge (the length of the edge is zero when two consecutive points are identical) of the digraph. $S_g$ is enclosed if and only if in the sequence: 1) There are at least three different points; 2) No points appear more than once except for the case in which only the initial and terminal point are identical; 3) The initial point is identical to the terminal point; 4) For any directed edge which is a pair of consecutive points, all the other points are not on the line segment (or point if two consecutive points are identical) determined by the directed edge.
+We look for conditions that ensure $S$ is a bounded $n$ sided convex polygon with the origin in its interior.
+To do this, we first introduce the following concepts.

+\begin{definition}[Digraph \cite{bullo2009distributed}] A finite directed graph (in short, a \textit{digraph}) is a $2$-tuple $(V, E)$, where $V \subseteq \mathbb{R}^2$ is a finite set of planar points called nodes and $E \subseteq V \times V$ is a set of ordered pairs of nodes called (directed) edges.
+Self-loops are allowed in a digraph.
+For $u,v \in V$, if the ordered pair $(u,v) \in E$, it denotes an edge from $u$ to $v$. \end{definition}